 Antigens Generated by Gene Cloning

-For some diseases, related organisms normally adapted to another species can impart limited immunity.
+For some diseases, related organisms normally adapted to another species may impart limited immunity.
 Examples include measles virus, which can protect dogs against distemper, and bovine viral diarrhea virus, which can protect pigs against classical swine fever.

 Under rare circumstances, virulent organisms may be used for vaccination, eg, vaccination against contagious ecthyma (orf) of sheep.
 Lambs are vaccinated by rubbing dried, infected scab material into scratches made on the inner thigh, which produces local infection with only limited effects on the lambs; they become solidly immune.
 Because vaccinated animals may spread the disease, however, they must be separated from unvaccinated stock for a few weeks.